adam-herrala-bricker/wedding/API_guide.md

 Updates the metadata for the image with the given `id`.

-While only used by the frontend to change scene linking, it can handle any update to image metatadata.
-If a parameter isn't included in the reponse, the previous value in the database will be preserved.
+While only used by the frontend to change scene linking, it can handle any update to image metadata.
+If a parameter isn't included in the response, the previous value in the database will be preserved.

 Parameters:
 - `fileName`